Carlton Tavern: Rebuilding

-On May 5, 2015, Westminster City Council issued an "unprecedented" enforcement notice ordering CLTX to "recreate in facsimile the building as it stood immediately prior to its demolition".
+On 5 May 2015, Westminster City Council issued an "unprecedented" enforcement notice ordering CLTX to "recreate in facsimile the building as it stood immediately prior to its demolition".
 The notice prevented CLTX from selling the site until the pub had been rebuilt.
 The London Evening Standard reported that CLTX would have to rebuild the pub "brick by brick".

-CLTX was ordered to rebuild the pub within 18 months from the date it was demolished, April 8, 2015.
-Councillor Jan Prendergast called the demolition "the lawless destruction of Westminster’s heritage".
+CLTX was ordered to rebuild the pub within 18 months from the date it was demolished, 8 April 2015.
+Councillor Jan Prendergast called the demolition "the lawless destruction of Westminster's heritage".
 Councillor Robert Davis, deputy leader, said "Westminster is home to the West End – not the Wild West".

 CLTX appealed against both the refusal of planning permission for its proposed replacement flats (with ground floor bar) and the order to rebuild the pub "brick by brick".
 A public inquiry held by the Planning Inspectorate sat to consider both appeals in May 2016.
 It rejected both appeals, but extended the time allowed for rebuilding to 24 months.

 In October 2016, it was reported that CLTX had met with Westminster City Council to discuss rebuilding the pub.
-In March 2017, surveys of the site were being carried out, and notices on the pub announced that the rebuilding process had commenced.
+In March 2017, surveys of the site were being carried out, and notices on the site announced that the rebuilding process had commenced.

 In October 2017, CLTX submitted a further planning application to include three flats within the pub when rebuilt.
 This was declined, as it was considered to go against the decision of the planning inquiry.
 It was also noted that CLTX had restructured and no longer had any UK-based directors.

-Ori Calif was appointed director of CLTX for a second time on May 22, 2018.

 By April 2019, most of the pub's missing exterior had been rebuilt.
 In late February 2020, the pub had still not reopened, and Westminster City Council was once again considering taking action against its owners.

-On 19 January 2021, CLTX changed its name by resolution to Carlton Vale Ltd. On 12 April 2021, the pub reopened with the lifting of COVID restrictions.
+On 12 April 2021, the pub reopened with the lifting of COVID restrictions.